awsdocs/aws-cli-user-guide/doc_source/install-cliv2-docker.md

 ```

 This is how the command functions:
-+ `docker run --rm --it amazon/aws-cli` – The equivalent of the `aws` executable\.
++ `docker run --rm -it amazon/aws-cli` – The equivalent of the `aws` executable\.
 Each time you run this command, Docker spins up a container of your downloaded `amazon/aws-cli` image, and executes your `aws` command\.
 By default, the Docker image uses the latest version of the AWS CLI version 2\.

   For example, to call the `aws --version` command in Docker, you run the following\.